 18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?

 2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.

-1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: Students learn to take a social history in the Introduction to Clinical Medicine course, but strategies for having conversations about the health effects of climate change are not
+Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework. -- --

+0 No, there are not strategies introduced for having conversations with patients about climate change

+Score explanation: There are no strategies introduced for having conversations with patients about climate change at the University of Glasgow.

 19. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

 2 Yes, the core curriculum includes strategies for taking an environmental history.

 1 Only elective coursework includes strategies for taking an environmental history.

 0 No, the curriculum does not include strategies for taking an environmental history.
-Score explanation: Students learn to take a social history in the Introduction to Clinical Medicine course, however strategies for taking an environmental or exposure history are not covered.

-covered.
+Score explanation: The modules "Vocational skills", in Years 1 to 2, and "Clinical Skills", in Year 3, train students to take a full history, which includes asking about environmental (e.g. travel, home environment) and occupational exposures (e.g. occupational hazards and toxins).
+This is done through several practice simulations with actors or volunteers acting as patients.